thekevinscott/airStorage/README.md

 });
 ```

-You can remove data with:
+You can remove the value at a specific key with `removeItem`:

 ```
 var airStorage = require("airStorage");